How much does insurance go up with one point?

 Is age a factor?
 In particular, how much does one point cost on car insurance for a 19-year-old?
 While no information is available on how much one point would affect a 19-year-old’s car insurance specifically, age is almost always a factor, as insurers take a driver’s experience into play.

 You’re already considered “risky” enough as a teen driver.
-Adding a ticket or an accident to your record will further ensure that your rates are high.
-However, if you’re 50 or older, one point may only result in a slight surcharge of 5 to 10 percent, if that.
+Adding a single speeding ticket or an accident to your record will further ensure that your rates are high.
+However, if you’re 50 or older, one point may only result in a slight surcharge on your insurance premium of 5 to 10%.

 It is all dependent upon your record and ability to keep it clean.
 While there is no strictly set financial penalty for points, there are consequences.